-come in multiple states, solid, liquid, gas, plasma, etc. Usually it's necessary to convert it from one state to another in order to use it.
-May involve Phlebotinum-Handling Equipment
+Some Applied Phlebotinum come in multiple states, solid, liquid, gas, plasma, etc. Usually it's necessary to convert it from one state to another in order to use it.
+May involve Phlebotinum-Handling Equipment.

-- Stargate SG-1: started out with naquadah as a solid material of the Stargate, and running through the blood of Goa'uld.
-Later liquid naquadah was added as a small weapons ammo, then the refined, denser weapons-grade naquadah, and heavy liquid naquadah for a weapons satellite system.
-Also branched off this trope into naquadria, a much more powerful, yet inherently unstable and radioactive version; the Toxic Phlebotinum of the series.
+- Stargate SG-1 starts out with naquadah as a solid material of the Stargate, and running through the blood of Goa'uld.
+Later liquid naquadah is added as a small weapons ammo, then the refined, denser weapons-grade naquadah, and heavy liquid naquadah for a weapons satellite system.
+Also branches off this trope into naquadria, a much more powerful, yet inherently unstable and radioactive version; the Toxic Phlebotinum of the series.
 The Asgard flagship is mentioned as being of a "naquadah-trinium-carbon alloy" too.
-Essentially they played this trope almost as an ongoing "Phlebotinum States On Demand".
+Essentially, the series plays this trope almost as an ongoing "Phlebotinum States on Demand".

 - Star Trek: The familiar dilithium crystal concept was later augmented with the introduction of trilithium, which is only useful for making star-destroying weapons.
 As such, this is the Toxic Phlebotinum version.
 Also mentioned is paralithium, which is only used with ion-based propulsion fuel, and relatively unimportant except for its use in creation of trilithium.

 - Protodermis generally comes in liquid, solid, and organic forms.
 Once raw liquid Protodermis is purified in Ga-Metru, it goes to Ta-Metru to be heated and then cooled to harden in ordered to be used in building and crafting as solid Protodermis.

 - Antidermis comes in liquid and gaseous forms, as well as solid if frozen.